dustinpfister/blog_posts/_posts/js-get-parent-element.md

 layout: post
 categories: js
 id: 388
-updated: 2019-11-15 18:41:29
+updated: 2019-11-15 18:59:10
-version: 1.15
+version: 1.16
 ---

 So this will be a quick post on getting parent elements of a given element with native javaScript today.
 There are two properties of concern with this when it comes to an element in javaScript which are [parentElement](https://developer.mozilla.org/en/docs/Web/API/Node/parentElement) and [parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode).
 The two of these more or less do the same thing but with just one little subtle difference that I will be getting to in this post.

+If you do not care at all about supporting Internet explorer there is a new element method called [closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest).
+This method can be used as a way to get the closest element that matches a given query string.
+There are pollyfills, but it might still be best to just use the older properties if you just simply want to get the parent element,

 I might also touch base on some other related topics as well when it comes to a chain of elements from document up to a given element as well, that is getting all parent elements of a given node.
 So in other words I will be making this post all about getting a parent HTML element with javaScript.